This article may contain compensated links. Please read the disclosure for more info.

 Music Ace is the best software for learning music theory and note reading.
 Although created for kids, it works for adults too.

 This software is super fun and builds your music theory skills step by step in a comprehensive way.

 I have used it successfully in my studio for many years.
 And it's great for both adults and kids!

 Get it here: Music Ace Deluxe

-This is an interactive music theory software for beginners through intermediate (430 lessons) that also has basic ear training included.
+eMedia Music Theory Tutor is an interactive music theory software for beginners (230 lessons) with basic ear training included.